Hello! I am an illustrator, author, and automotive

 commercial illustration work and the need to learn Adobe Illustrator and Photoshop.

-From my book collecting, I discovered (or rediscovered, I'm not
+From my used book collecting, I discovered (or rediscovered, I'm not

 sure) Edward Gorey.
 He opened my eyes to how many ways words and

 pictures can be combined into stories.
-Gorey led me to Edward Lear and allowing myself
+Gorey led me to Edward Lear and the joy of playing with words and making nonsense.

 experience so far.